 Hello, World!

 I got into this watery world quite late.
 It began with the books of Jacques Cousteau, Dr. Eugenie Clark, Patrick o’Brien, but really became an obsession when I joined a team of swimmers to swim around Manhattan, and studied my first chart.
-I owe much to the people I’ve met who work on the Pioneer, Peking, & Wavertree, as well as a particular orange boat who generously pass on their knowledge, passion and friendship.
+I owe much to the people I’ve met who work on the Pioneer, Peking, Wavertree, & the Michele Jeanne who generously pass on their knowledge, passion and friendship.

-This doodle might be the first ship I drew.
-It is of a tin toy, a German christmas ornament.
+This doodle is of a tin toy, a German christmas ornament.
 It dangles from my lamp, over a large pile of drawings of boats and ships I hope to post up soon!

 (& in memory…)